Welcome To My Page!

 My undergraduate education was in Psychology from the University of Illinois at Urbana-Champaign.
 There, I was drawn to studying human behavior.
 After discovering that there was a field of study that allowed me to combine technology and psychology, I knew I had to pivot.
 I shifted my focus to solving problems through design which lead me to pursue a Masters of Science from the University of Michigan.
 There I am focusing on Human-Computer Interaction.

 Although my household spoke Russian, I was never able to receive a proper education in Russian in terms of grammar, reading, and writing.
 I wasn't comfortable with that lack of education so I went out and enrolled in Russian grammar courses.
 I had fallen in love with it so much that I obtained a minor in Russian, East European and Eurasian Studies and win the U.S. National Foreign Language and Area Studies Fellowship.
 I had grown to further develop my language and the history of Russia through literature and media.

 From jumping out of planes to hiking mountains in Japan, I have a passion to try new things.
 I also enjoy figuring how a gadget works which leads me taking it apart and putting it back together.
 This led to fixing a lot of iPhones, computers, and Xbox Controllers.
-In addition to these, I call myself a gamer because at the end of the day, solving puzzles and rescuing the princess from castles is not much different than solving problems through iterative design thinking.
+In addition to these, I call myself a gamer because at the end of the day, solving puzzles and rescuing the princess from castles is not much different than solving problems through a human-centered design approach.